Skip to content

 Unsupported type for validate_call

 validate_call has some limitations on the callables it can validate.
 This error is raised when you try to use it with an unsupported callable.
-Currently the supported callables are functions (including lambdas) and methods and instances of partial.
+Currently the supported callables are functions (including lambdas, but not built-ins) and methods and instances of partial.
 In the case of partial, the function being partially applied must be one of the supported callables.

 @classmethod, @staticmethod, and @property